 If you’d like an easier option, you could set up a quick Google Survey Form and ask people to type up their advice or memories.
 The link can be easily distributed with a digital shower invitation or birth announcement.

 If you have everything you need to bring your baby home, you may consider asking for donations in lieu of baby gifts.
-In our baby announcement, we asked loved ones to consider reaching out to representatives about parental leave, supporting healthcare access and materal health initiatives, or donating sick leave at their work.
+In our baby announcement, we asked loved ones to consider reaching out to representatives about parental leave or supporting healthcare access and maternal health initiatives, like the Hyperemesis Foundation.

 Here are a few ideas for pregnancy and infant related organizations to get you started: